rapidsai/docker/raft-ann-bench/README.md

 This folder contains the dockerfiles for generating GPU and CPU RAFT ANN benchmark images.

-This images are meant to
+This images are meant to enable end users of RAFT's ANN algorithms to easily run and reproduce benchmarks and comparisons between RAFT and third party libraries.

 # Image types: